 "Senate Democrats put forth a measure to keep student loan rates low, but Scott Brown joined Senate Re publicans to block it," said Massachusetts Demo cratic Party Chairman John Walsh.

 Both Brown and his chief Democratic rival, Elizabeth Warren, say they support extending the lower rate for another year.
-Brown has proposed paying for the extension by reducing what he called "improper payments made by the federal government" including payments sent to the wrong recipient or incorrect amounts sent to the right recipients.

 The Senate vote was largely symbolic because the Democratic bill had no chance of approval by the GOP-led House.
 Tuesday's vote was 52-45 in favor of starting debate on the Democratic legislation -- eight votes shy of the 60 needed to move the bill forward.